Pietroobbiso/Forecasting-intermittent-demand-a-comparative-approach/README.md

 * Best scenario: “Low demand in a normal week, at noon!”
 * Worst scenario: both right before and right after the beginning of the anomaly
 * Scenario 3: performances drop tremendously
-* Scenario 4: * very poor KNeighbors Regressor performance
-              * surprisingly good AutoETS and Exponential Smoothing performances
+* Scenario 4: very poor KNeighbors Regressor performance while surprisingly good AutoETS and Exponential Smoothing performances
 * Scenario 5: unexpected results as 3 out of 4 models reaches the threshold value